Michelle L. Olsen

 For more details visit Olsen Lab

-- Behavioral and Motor Phenotypes in a Novel Rat Model of Rett Syndrome, KC Patterson, KM Arps, VE Hawkins, DK Mulkey and ML Olsen, Human Molecular Genetics, 2016, in press, PMID:27329765
+- Behavioral and Motor Phenotypes in a Novel Rat Model of Rett Syndrome, KC Patterson, KM Arps, VE Hawkins, DK Mulkey and ML Olsen, Human Molecular Genetics, August 2016, PMID:27329765

 - Novel applications of magnetic cell sorting to analyze CNS cell-type specific gene and protein expression, PLos One (2016) LM Holt and ML Olsen, Feb 26;11(2) PMID 26919701